MichalLytek/type-graphql/docs/subscriptions.md

 They might be triggered from external sources like a database but also in mutations, e.g. when we modify some resource that clients want to receive notifications about when it changes.

-So, assuming we have this mutation for adding a new comment:
+So, let us assume we have this mutation for adding a new comment:

 ```typescript
 class SampleResolver {